mitre/azure-foundations-cis-baseline/README.md

 3. **Create a Client Secret**

     In your application’s menu, select **Manage** → **Certificates & secrets** → **New client secret**.
 Provide a description and set an expiration period.
-Copy the generated secret value immediately, as it will not be visible later.
+Store the generated secret value as it will not be visible later.

 4. **Get Subscription ID**